 - Age-Related Teeth Stains: This type of stain combines the result of both intrinsic and extrinsic teeth stain.
 Because the core tissue of your teeth that is known as the dentin naturally yellows over time and discolor with age.

-Our Perform Teeth Whitening in Pasadena dental office.
+Our Cosmetic Dentist Perform In-Office Teeth Whitening in Pasadena.
 Before starting the procedure our dentist will probably photograph your teeth to monitor and examine the process of the treatment.
 Next, a dental hygienist will clean your teeth by removing bacteria, foods and other substances that build on your teeth.
 Once this is completed the whitening procedure begins.